simoneMaggi/simoneMaggi/README.md

 - 👋 Hi, I’m @simoneMaggi
+- ❤️ Love coding, studing and thinking with a nice Jazz swing soundtrack.
 - 👀 I’m interested in advancement in the state-of-the-art of AI and understanding its limitations.
-Science, critical thinking, first principle thinking.
+- 🍎 Sapiosexual: excited for great discoveries in science, surprising intuitions, creative and unifying solutions.

 <!---
 simoneMaggi/simoneMaggi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.